genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/02_subscribe.md

 ## Types of change

-A subscribe operation can make three different types of changes:
+A subscribe operation can make three different types of change:

 - Insert - a new row is inserted
 - Delete - an existing row is deleted